FROM JEKYLL TO PELICAN

 as in: I have a 😄 here. and here is a 🎉 - Smart symbols are enabled by default

-These are enabled with the following configuration in pelicanconf.py
+These extensions are configured in the pelicanconf.py

 from pymdownx import emoji